noon-abdulqadir/Automating_Equity1_Code/4. Analysis and Plotting/README.md

-This directory contains python script to visualize and analyze cleaned and preprocessed manually annotated and classifier labeled job ads data.
+This directory contains python script to descrive, visualize, and analyze cleaned and preprocessed manually annotated and classifier labeled job ads data.
 An analysis plan with file links is provided at the beginning of each .ipynb file.

 * Cleaned and preprocessed mannualy annotated job ads data (df_manual) is stored in the data directory.
 You can find the data in:
   - [data](../data) &rarr; [final dfs](../data/final%20dfs/) &rarr; [df_manual_for_training.pkl](../data/final%20dfs/df_manual_for_training.pkl)